Harshchourasiya/resume_frontend/README.md

 ## Project Details 📔

-This website will help you to create your resume instantly with AI suggestions.
-AI will help you to know what is the best place or word to use in your resume.
-You can create your resume in 5 Minutes and Download it on PDF formate.
-You can create your account and you can save the resume for later so that if you want to edit you just need to change and download the PDF.
-You can also select templates according to your liking.
+This website will help you create your resume instantly with AI suggestions.
+AI will help you to know which is the best word to use in your resume.
+You can create your resume in 5 minutes and download it in PDF format.
+You can create your own account on the website to save up to 5 resumes.
+You can edit your resume in just a minute and download PDF file of your resume.
+You can also choose the template according to your choice.
 ### Developing Proccess:

 ### Phase 1 (Almost Complete):